jimsmart/ejson/README.md

 # License

-Package ejson consists of minor modifications to package encoding/json.
+Package ejson consists of minor modifications to Go standard library's encoding/json package.
 These modifications are copyright 2016 Jim Smart and released under a BSD-style license.

 Package encoding/json is copyright 2009 The Go Authors and released under a [BSD-style license](LICENSE).